Bowen951209/fluid-simulation/README.md

 green channel🟩.
 Negative values in either component appear as black.

 ## 🔧 How To Run & Play?
 ### Prerequisites

 - Java 17 or later (Note: The latest Java versions may not be fully compatible with Gradle.)
 - A graphics card that supports OpenGL 4.3 (For GPU version)

+You can either go to the [release page](https://github.com/Bowen951209/fluid-simulation/releases) and download a release for your OS, or build it yourself.
+You can skip the following section if you don't want to build it yourself.

 ### Clone the Repository